Everything You Need to Know About a Pinky Toe Bunion

 Introduction

-A bunion is a common foot condition that affects the joint at the base of the big toe.
-However, bunions can also occur on the outside of the foot at the base of the little toe, which is known as a pinky toe bunion or tailor's bunion.
-While not as common as regular bunions, pinky toe bunions can be just as uncomfortable and painful.
+A bunion is a problem that often happens at the joint where the big toe meets the foot.
+Sometimes, a bunion shows up on the outside of the foot at the base of the little toe.
+This type is called a pinky toe bunion or a tailor's bunion.
+It is not as common as regular bunions on the big toe.
+But a pinky toe bunion can feel just as sore and hurt as much.

 Understanding Pinky Toe Bunions